Rrtk2/PPMI-ML-Cognition-PD/CONTRIBUTING.md

 # Contributing

-This contributing file needs to be updated!

 This document answers the following questions:
-- What sort of contributions am I looking for.
+- What sort of contributions we are looking for.
 - How to suggest updates or new features.
 - How to interact with the project using GitHub's functions (e.g., the pull request protocol).
 - How to file a bug report or create an issue.